Bachelor of Science in Biomedical Engineering

 Students successfully completing their bachelor’s degree, with an overall GPA of 3.0 or a GPA of 3.25 for the last 60 credits of their BS program, are eligible to apply for the one year Master’s program (24 credits).
 Read more on how to apply here.

-The undergraduate program was founded with design at the heart of the curriculum.
+Our undergraduate program was founded with design at the heart of the curriculum.

 Our students work on design projects every semester (sophomore through senior years) by choosing a real-world biomedical engineering project from a client list composed of faculty throughout the university (particularly from medical and life sciences), by people with specific biomedical challenges, and by engineers in industry.
 (Submit your unmet biomedical need or project idea here.)

-Each student team (four-five students) is assigned to a BME faculty member who serves as their advisor, consultant and mentor to guide them through their design project.
+Each student team (four-five students) is assigned to a BME faculty member who serves as their advisor, consultant, and mentor to guide them through their design project.
 This novel design-centered approach gives the students an exceptionally balanced education by incorporating clinical and biomedical industry issues, including human and animal study considerations, technical communications, FDA regulations, ethics, and intellectual property management.

 At the end of every semester, the students present their work and prototype to the community in the atrium of the Engineering Centers Building, and in the spring they compete for the Tong Biomedical Engineering Design Award.